ek0212/semantic-kernel-test-console-app/README.md

-# Semantic Kernel Test Console App
+# Test Console App for Using Azure.AI.Inference SDK

 A C# console app for chatting with Azure OpenAI models using the Azure.AI.Inference SDK.